 Kenst looked out the window for the rest of the trip.
 They arrived in late afternoon.

 Kenst had visited Kinchloe Base a few times as a child, for patriotic holidays, fireworks and airshows and the like.
-When he arrived this time, however, they took a back entrance without stopping at the guard post.
-They were in a part of the base he never got to as a civilian, near the back, an office building.
+When he arrived this time, however, they took aback entrance without stopping at the guard post.
+They were in a part of the base he never got to as a civilian, at an office building.
 The building, Kenst discovered, was a hotel that had been re-tasked for military administration.
 He was shown to a suite of rooms half the size of the house he had lived in until yesterday.

 Surprisingly the major allowed Kenst to keep his pack without even checking it for weapons.